dbholtlund39/capstone-newsoutlet/client/README.md

 - 12/12 Discovered that we will need a user log in component in order to store the user preferences.
 Dylan is working on that within his user preferences task.

-- 12/13 Helped Mereille get weather page changes pushed and changed access on MongoDB to allow for successful connection.
+- 12/13 Helped Mireille get weather page changes pushed and changed access on MongoDB to allow for successful connection.

 - 12/14 Spoke about clickup and open tasks.
 Brandon will have changes pushed by Saturday.
 Dylan and Timothy are also working on back end tune ups.